Skip to main content

 Roadside property management

-MDOT's roadside property management is responsible for maintaining land adjacent to state highways, ensuring safety and aesthetics through vegetation control, litter removal, and erosion prevention.
-They develop guidelines and standards for memorial highways, support the Adopt-A-Highway program for volunteer cleanup efforts, and oversee access management for safe road access.
-Additionally, they promote environmental initiatives like pollinator habitat management to support ecosystems along state right of way.
+MDOT’s roadside property management maintains land along state highways to support safety and appearance through vegetation control, litter removal, and erosion prevention.
+The program sets standards for memorial highways, supports Adopt-A-Highway volunteer cleanups, manages roadway access and advances environmental efforts such as pollinator habitat management along the state right of way.

 Memorial Highways